incident-io/internships-grads-takehome/README.md

 - Prefer to work solo: we're highly collaborative and all your work will happen as part of a team.

-## Application process

-Please apply via our [Product Engineer Intern][job-ad] job posting.
-When applying, include a CV detailing education and past experience and a cover letter that explains why incident.io is particularly exciting to you.

-We care more about the cover letter than the CV, so think carefully about why this role is something you would do well in!
-Make sure to read [What is this role?](#what-is-this-role) as we're looking for reasons you would be a good match against that description.

 > Pro-tip: you can get a sense of engineering at incident.io by reading our
 > [engineering blog](https://incident.io/blog/engineering).

 The full candidate process will be:

-1. Apply with cover letter.
+1. Apply with cover letter
-2. If accepted, we'll ask you to provide either:
+2. If accepted, we'll ask you to provide a solution to our take home test
-    - Existing product you're proud of.
-    - Solution to our take home test.
 3. If successful, you'll be invited to an on-site interview — scheduled for November 11th or 13th for interns and placement students, or November 25th or 27th for graduates

-Please apply via the [job link][job-ad] and we'll share everything you need to know, but for more detail on step (2) read below:

 ## 2. Complete our take-home challenge